riceissa/dotfiles/README.md

   tmux.
 It's not a big deal, but I should fix it at some point.
 I tried [this](http://stackoverflow.com/questions/10535432/tmux-man-page-search-highlighting/10563271#10563271) but it didn't work.
+- figure out how to make key combinations like CTRL-Up and SHIFT-Up work under various conditions (urxvt+tmux in emacs, urxvt in emacs, urxvt+tmux in Vim, and so on).

 vim todo: